 Spurgeons host House of Commons event for family hubs

-The event will provide the opportunity for staff, MPs and local authorities to hear about the great support that family hubs are providing in local communities, and why we believe the new government needs to continue funding.
+The event provided the opportunity for staff, MPs and local authorities to hear about the great support that family hubs are providing in local communities, and why we believe the new government needs to continue funding.

 Why family hubs are important